TobyMaskell/Oregonator-Model---Python-Code/README.md

 3. Last but not least, demonstrate the wide variety of applications Mathematics has beyond Biology and Physics.

 I also would be intrigued to see if anyone would extend this analysis to the multivariate Oregonator model which features a Laplacian term in both differential equations and switches to plane polar coordinates.

+The core reference for this is Scott's Oscillations, Waves and Chaos in Chemical Kinetics